kojix2/crython/README.md

 ## Overview

 Crython is a tool that lets you use [Python](https://github.com/python/cpython) libraries in [Crystal](https://github.com/crystal-lang/crystal), a programming language.
-It provides seamless integration between Crystal and Python, allowing you to leverage Python's rich ecosystem while enjoying Crystal's performance and type safety.
+It provides seamless integration between Crystal and Python, allowing you to leverage Python's ecosystem while enjoying Crystal language.

-## Features

-- Import and use Python modules directly from Crystal
-- Convert between Crystal and Python data types
-- Embed Python code within Crystal applications
-- Call Python functions with Crystal arguments
-- Access Python object attributes and methods
-- Handle Python exceptions in Crystal
-- Support for complex data structures (arrays, hashes, etc.)

 ## Installation